wfailla/un-orchestrator/virtualizer/README.md

     (described in [../orchestrator/README_NF-FG.md](../orchestrator/README_NF-FG.md));
   * sends the command to the un-orchestrator through the API described in

-The name-resolver is a module that returns the list of all existing implementations [../orchestrator/README_RESTAPI.md](../orchestrator/README_RESTAPI.md) of a network function.
+The virtualizer module is only required if you plan to use the Network Functions - Forwarding Graph (NF-FG) defined in WP3, which is based on the concept of *virtualizer*.

 ## Required libraries